9 Communication Services Stocks With Unusual Options Alerts In Today's Session

 Explanation

-• For TME (NYSE:TME), we notice a call option trade that happens to be bullish, expiring in 44 day(s) on May 21, 2021.
-This event was a transfer of 200 contract(s) at a $18.00 strike.
-The total cost received by the writing party (or parties) was $53.0K, with a price of $265.0 per contract.
-There were 4113 open contracts at this strike prior to today, and today 349 contract(s) were bought and sold.
+• For VIAC (NASDAQ:VIAC), we notice a put option trade that happens to be bearish, expiring in 31 day(s) on May 14, 2021.
+This event was a transfer of 650 contract(s) at a $47.00 strike.
+The total cost received by the writing party (or parties) was $471.2K, with a price of $725.0 per contract.
+There were 670 open contracts at this strike prior to today, and today 650 contract(s) were bought and sold.

 Options Alert Terminology